gwdg/pub-2025-ksi/Readme.md

 ## Prerequisites

-- All nodes run RHEL 9 based x86 distro (tested with CentOS Stream 9)
+- All nodes run a RHEL 9 based x86 distro
 - cgroups v2 enabled on all nodes
 - CPU delegation enabled on all nodes
 - Slurm cluster up and running